cerebral/cerebral/docs/advanced/factories.md

 import { state } from 'cerebral'

 function notifyFactory(message) {
-  function notify({ store, get }) {
+  function notifyAction({ store, get }) {
-    store.set(state.message, get(message))
+    store.set('message', get(message))
   }

-  return notify
+  return notifyAction
 }
 ```

 ## Summary

-You might build your whole application without taking advantage of resolving proxies in your factories, but it is a powerful concept that can express more logic in your sequence definitions making your code even more readable.
+You might build your whole application without taking advantage of resolving tags in your factories, but it is a powerful concept that can express more logic in your sequence definitions making your code even more readable.